 Social Design is the strategy and implementation of online tools to deepen or broaden the nature of a live performance.
-There are three types of social design that mobilize digital tools like social media, live-streaming, green-screen technology, online forums, teleconferencing software, etc. They are Social Design About the Work, Integrated in the Work and Is the Work.
+There are three types of social design that mobilize digital tools like social media, live-streaming, green-screen technology, online forums, teleconferencing software, etc. They are:

 What is Social Media?